Abysmal Torment: Omnicide (2008–2010)

-The band recorded their 3rd and highly anticipated album, Omnicide, this time at SpineSplitter Studios.
-In addition, they appeared in a number of European shows and also headlined the Hellvetia Festival in Switzerland.
-Omnicide was then released and distributed worldwide under Brutal Bands in April 2009.
-The band embarked on a second European Tour in 2009 supporting the release of Omnicide together with Insidious Discrepancy and Cerebral Bore.
-During this period, Abysmal Torment played what some consider to be their best shows to date at the NRW Deathfest in Germany with Sinister and Ghoul, Meh Suff metal-fest in Switzerland together with Belphegor and Debauchery and the Way of Darkness festival in Germany, together with death metal bands such as Cannibal Corpse, Vader, Marduk, Dying Fetus and Malevolent Creation.
-In 2010 the band also performed at various European Festivals, namely the renowned Open Air Deathfest in Hunxe, Germany and Neurotic Deathfest in the Netherlands in 2010.
+The band recorded their anticipated third album, Omnicide, at SpineSplitter Studios.
+In addition, they appeared in a number of European shows and headlined the Hellvetia Festival in Switzerland.
+Omnicide was released and distributed worldwide under Brutal Bands in April 2009.
+The band went on a second European Tour in 2009 supporting the release of Omnicide with Insidious Discrepancy and Cerebral Bore.
+During this period, Abysmal Torment played what some consider to be their best shows to date at the NRW Deathfest in Germany with Sinister and Ghoul, Meh Suff metal-fest in Switzerland with Belphegor and Debauchery, and the Way of Darkness festival in Germany with Cannibal Corpse, Vader, Marduk, Dying Fetus, and Malevolent Creation.
+In 2010, the band performed at various European Festivals, namely the Open Air Deathfest in Hunxe, Germany and Neurotic Deathfest in the Netherlands in 2010.

-On 17 August 2010, Abysmal Torment received the news that former drummer Wayne Vella died in an accident at his place of work.
-He was featured on all three Abysmal Torment releases.
-The band immediately issued a statement on their official pages confirming the tragedy;
+On 17 August 2010, Abysmal Torment found out that former drummer Wayne Vella died in an accident at his workplace.
+He played on all three Abysmal Torment releases.
+The band issued a statement on their official pages confirming the tragedy;

 Today is a sad day for us all.
 Unfortunately we have lost our brother Wayne Vella (Drummer in Abysmal Torment from 2001 to 2008) who had just turned 25.
 He will be remembered by us as a great friend & excellent drummer.
 We will never forget the great times we shared together & all the awesome experiences.
 May he rest in peace... & hope he is in a better place.
 Condolences to all his loved ones!
 Much respect, Abysmal Torment!

 2011–2014

 Abysmal Torment headlined two tours in 2011, Butchers on the Road Tour in Russia and the Supreme Tyrant in Europe Tour.
-Later that year, Gordon Formosa quit the band after being a member for more than 10 years.
-The band recruited two new members, Melchior Borg on vocals, and the addition of a second guitarist, Kurt Pace.
-Abysmal Torment went on to play at numerous festivals in Europe, including Mountains of Death in Switzerland, the first annual Malta Deathfest and returned once again to The Way of Darkness.
+Later that year, Gordon Formosa quit the band after more than 10 years.
+The band recruited two new members, Melchior Borg on vocals, and a second guitarist, Kurt Pace.
+Abysmal Torment played at numerous festivals in Europe, including Mountains of Death in Switzerland and the first annual Malta Deathfest, and returned to The Way of Darkness.

 Cultivate The Apostate (2014–2018)

-Abysmal Torment's 3rd full-length studio album was released for the first time under Willowtip Records.
+Abysmal Torment's third full-length studio album was released under Willowtip Records.
 Cultivate the Apostate was recorded at SpineSplitter Studio and mixed and mastered by 16th Cellar Studio.
-Album concept and art was handled by Michal Loranc.
-During this period, Abysmal Torment embarked on touring around Europe on numerous occasions, playing festivals such as, Berlin Deathfest, Carnage Feast, Monthly Assault and once again played the NRW Deathfest.
-Soon after the touring cycle, Kurt Pace parted ways with the band on amicable terms.
-Meanwhile, the rest of the band carried on writing and producing new material in preparation for the follow-up to Cultivate the Apostate.
+Michal Loranc handled the album concept and art.
+During this period, Abysmal Torment toured around Europe on numerous occasions, playing festivals such as Berlin Deathfest, Carnage Feast, Monthly Assault, and the NRW Deathfest.
+Soon after the touring cycle, Kurt Pace left the band amicably.
+The rest of the band carried on writing and producing new material in preparation for the follow-up to Cultivate the Apostate.